mrmekon/itsy-gitsy/README.md

 All metadata of all repositories, except for file contents, is held in memory.
 Large repositories can easily exhaust memory, and disk usage can also get quite high.
 There are several `limit_*` settings available in the configuration for restricting the amount of data held in memory, with the tradeoff of reducing the amount of data available for the generated output.  `limit_context` and `limit_diffs` are particularly important restrictions to set on repositories with thousands of commits.

 Small repositories with dozens to hundreds of commits can be generated on the order of a few seconds or less.
-Large repositories take *considerably* longer; parsing 1,115,000 commits from the Linux kernel repository with `limit_tree_depth = 3`, `limit_context = 100` and `limit_diffs = 0` took ~25 minutes on a fast laptop, and produced a ~5.6GB website.
-Peak memory usage was 8GB.
+Large repositories take *considerably* longer and significant amounts of RAM, but aggressively applying limits in the configuration can help; parsing 1,115,000 commits from the Linux kernel repository with syntax highlighting disabled, `limit_commit_ids_to_related = true`, `limit_tree_depth = 3`, `limit_context = 100` and `limit_diffs = 0` took ~7 minutes on a fast laptop, and produced a ~5.7GB website.
+Peak memory usage was ~8GB.

 ## Other Considerations